kaprikawn/pyragles/README.md

 Acknowledgements

 - glm header files used by terms of MIT license from https://github.com/g-truc/glm
+- json.hpp license details in the header of that file (MIT licensed).
+File used as per the terms of that license
 - Project uses SDL2 http://libsdl.org/
 - CMake find files obtained from